 Accommodation is not included in the workshop fee

 IBRU and CIL have negotiated a special workshop rate participants to stay at the Grand Copthorne Waterfront Hotel in Singapore.

-The bed and breakfast rate od SGD285 per room is available until 24 August 2012.
+The bed and breakfast rate of SGD285 per room is available until 23 August 2013.
 After this date the cheapest available rate will be offered by the hotel.
 If you woud like to take advantage of this offer, please request a hotel booking form from IBRU.

 Transport will be provided from the Grand Copthorne Waterfront Hotel every morning and evening to take participants to and from the workshop venue.

 The deadline for payment of all places on the workshop is 5 September 2013.

 Workshop accommodation and teaching will be based at Centre for International Law at the National University of Singapore.